 Why it’s important:

 An acceptable LTV-to-CAC ratio is 3:1.
-If you make $1,000 on a customer over time, you should only be spending a little over $300 to bring them into the fold.
-However, any company interested in achieving growth should set its sights even higher.
-Few businesses would complain if they only spent $100 on marketing for every $1,000 customer they converted.
+If you make $1,000 on a customer over time, you should only spend a little over $300 to bring them into the fold.
+However, companies interested in achieving growth should set their sights even higher.
+Few businesses would complain if they only spent $100 on marketing for every $1,000 customers they converted.

 How to calculate it: